binarypatrick/binarypatrick.github.io/_posts/2025-07-07-systemd remounting-service-.md

 ## Create the Timer

 I want this to run as a system service, so I'm going to add the units to `/etc/systemd/system`.
+First we add the timer unit.

 ```bash
 cd /etc/systemd/system